 System -> Cache Management

-- Copy the contents of the other directories present in the extracted Zip (for example, “lib” and “skin”), except for the “docs” directory (which is documentation only).
+- Copy the contents of the other directories present in the extracted Zip (for example, “lib” and “skin”) into their respective directories within your Magento base directory (except for the “docs” directory, which is documentation only).

 - Log out of admin and back in.
 If you do not do this you will get 404 Access Denied errors